-The mission of the Vilnius Center for Pilgrims is to help pilgrims discover Vilnius as the City of Mercy and experience their pilgrimage as a journey of mercy.
+The mission of the Vilnius pilgrim center is to help pilgrims discover Vilnius as the City of Mercy and experience their pilgrimage as a journey of mercy.

 Moreover, pilgrimage brings a person closer to himself.
 There is an opportunity to discover yourself and see yourself in a new light – more authentic, simpler and more sincere, because those who might otherwise make you uncomfortable, are left behind.
 On a pilgrimage it is good to get tired, hungry, even dirty, because that helps you to get in touch with your humanity, to see your limits, and feel humbler.
 How little is needed for the pilgrim's happiness – a cup of hot tea, a safe haven from rain or dry shoes after a long day on the road!
 Physical discomfort and fatigue paradoxically contrast with returning inner freedom and tranquillity, when joy fills your soul and once again you realize that you haven’t felt this sincere, humble, true to yourself and free for a long time.